CyberFlameGO/svnpython/Doc/bugs.rst

 "Type" field, select the type of your problem; also select the "Component" and "Versions" to which the bug relates.

-In the "Comment" field, describe the problem in detail, including what you expected to happen and what did happen.
+In the "Change Note" field, describe the problem in detail, including what you expected to happen and what did happen.
 Be sure to include whether any extension modules were involved, and what hardware and software platform you were using (including version information as appropriate).